AlexF090/outdated-plus/README.md

 - ⚡ **Concurrent Processing**: Configurable concurrency for faster metadata fetching
 - 🚫 **Skip Dependencies**: Skip specific packages or versions from the output using CLI flags or config files
 - 🧹 **Auto-Cleanup**: Automatically remove outdated skip entries from config files

+## Data Sources

+This tool uses the following data sources to provide package information:

+1. **npm outdated**: The list of outdated packages is retrieved using `npm outdated --json`, which provides the current, wanted, and latest versions for each package.

+2. **npm Registry API**: Publication dates and metadata are fetched directly from the npm Registry API at `https://registry.npmjs.org`.
+The tool makes HTTP requests to retrieve:
+   - Version information (latest version from dist-tags)
+   - Publication timestamps for all versions (from the `time` field in the registry response)

+All data is fetched in real-time during execution - no cached data is used.

+## Zero Dependencies

+This package has **zero runtime dependencies** - a core feature that ensures security and independence.

+### Why Zero Dependencies Matters

+- **Security**: No external dependencies means no dependency vulnerabilities.
+You're not exposed to supply chain attacks through third-party packages.
+- **Independence**: The tool doesn't rely on other packages that could break, be compromised, or become unavailable.
+- **Reliability**: Fewer moving parts mean fewer potential points of failure.
+- **Trust**: You can audit the entire codebase without worrying about hidden dependencies.

+### Technical Details

+The tool uses only Node.js built-in modules:
+- `node:child_process` - for spawning npm commands
+- `node:fs` - for reading package.json and config files
+- `node:path` - for path operations
+- Native `fetch` API - for HTTP requests to the npm registry (available in Node.js 22+)

+All dependencies listed in `package.json` are **development dependencies only** (TypeScript, ESLint, Prettier, Vitest, etc.) and are **not included** in the published package.
+When you install `outdated-plus`, you get only the compiled JavaScript code with zero external runtime dependencies.

 ## Installation